karleflanagan/website/index.md

 Hello and welcome to my website!

-My name is **Karle Flanagan** and I am a Senior Instructor in the Department of Statistics at the University of Illinois at Urbana-Champaign.
-Since Spring of 2014, I have had the pleasure of teaching introductory statistics to thousands of students at UIUC.
-In addition to teaching, I am also an MS Advisor for the department.
+My name is **Karle Flanagan** and I am a Senior Instructor in the [Department of Statistics](https://stat.illinois.edu/) at the [University of Illinois at Urbana-Champaign](https://illinois.edu/) (UIUC).
+Since the spring of 2014, I have had the pleasure of teaching introductory statistics to thousands of students at UIUC.
+In addition to teaching, I am also an [MS Advisor](https://stat.illinois.edu/academics/graduate-programs/degree-programs/ms-statistics) for the department.

 I completed my undergraduate degree in mathematics, with a minor in secondary education.
 After that, I taught mathematics at a small-town high school before taking a job as a statistician in the insurance industry.
-After earning a Master’s in Statistics at UIUC, I started teaching Stat 100 and am currently working on course development for other statistics and data science courses using Python.
-My research interests include online education, optimizing efficiency in office hours for large classes, and undergraduate statistics instruction.
+After earning a Master’s in Statistics at UIUC, I started teaching Stat 100 and am currently working on course development for other statistics courses and data science courses using Python.
+My research interests include online education, optimizing efficiency in office hours for large classes, and undergraduate statistics education.

 As you can see, I've spent a lot of time at UIUC and am an Illini through and through! :)